 Weeknights are far less crowded than weekends, and I highly recommend aiming for a weeknight for your trip.
 Tickets are $5 less on many weeknights.
 There is also VIP parking available for an extra cost.
 We had no issues parking but we went early in the season.

 Tickets may give you sticker shock if you’ve never been.
-With adult tickets at $29.95 and kids at $24.95 the first thought is “for lights?!?!!”
+With adult tickets at $29.95 and kids at $24.95 the first thought is “for lights?”
 The other activities round out the full experience and make it worth it and, as you saw in Tip #3, weeknight tickets cost $5 less.
+If you are looking for an upgraded experience, they do have carriage rides that are more intimate than the hayride ticket.

 The College Station/Bryan area has a ton to offer families.
-If you’re coming from out of town like many folks do plan to stay a few days if possible.
+If you’re coming from out of town, plan to stay a few days if possible.
 There are museums, libraries and of course Texas A&M to see in the area.
 In addition, many hotels offer partner packages with Santa’s Wonderland.
-Utilizing their special rates you can get dropped off and picked up at Santa’s Wonderland and not have to park yourself.
+Planning to stay in town?
+Analyze these “special” rates carefully.
+Not all of them are created equal and further examination showed many were higher than the hotel’s regular pricing with few added amenities.
+We compared hotel “deals” for a family of 4 using the dates of November 8-10th as an example.

 6. Plan to Christmas shop (bring your wallet) and save time for other activities like movies and music.